Amusement Park Accident Lawyer

 • Poor upkeep of the amusement park grounds and buildings

 If you are injured due to the actions of an amusement park’s employee, the park will generally be liable.
-The amusement park is normally responsible for the actions of its employees.
-Therefore, if an employee failed to inspect the safety harnesses on a ride, for instance, or did not post clear warnings, then amusement park will still be liable.
+The amusement park is normally responsible for its employees’ actions.
+Therefore, if an employee failed to inspect the safety harnesses on a ride, for instance, or did not post clear warnings, then the amusement park will still be liable.

-The Giddens Law Firm is a boutique firm in Jackson, Mississippi known for its exceptional representation in all types of personal injury and products liability cases.
-John D. Giddens and his attorney team select only a few cases a year, allowing them to better focus on the needs of their clients.
+The Giddens Law Firm is a boutique firm in Jackson, Mississippi, known for its exceptional representation in all types of personal injury and products liability cases.
+John D. Giddens and his team of attorneys select only a few cases a year, allowing them to better focus on their clients’ needs.
 If you or a loved one has been injured at an amusement park, call the Giddens Law Firm today at 601-355-2022 for a free consultation.

 Schedule a Free Consultation